 It can be difficult to know beforehand what you’ll need on your horse riding holiday, or any kind of travel to a new country.
 It completely depends on the temperatures, environment and your travel plans while visiting a country such as Morocco.
 Having travelled to Morocco and gone horse riding on the beautiful beaches of Essaouira, I now have an idea of what the essentials are while traveling through this beautiful country.
 I will tell you all about it in this blog post.
-Also make sure to have a look here to read all about horse riding in Essaouira.
-If you would like an example itinerary for 10 days of travel in Morocco, check out this post.
+To find places all over Morocco for your horse riding holiday, have a look here.

 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!